Trash Disposal in Chittenden County

 I have a large object or load of trash.
 How do I get this picked up?

 Call your hauler to see if they are able to pick it up (special fees may apply).

 Some haulers offer container rentals or special pickups.

 Is it legal to burn trash or dump it anywhere?

 It is illegal to burn trash or to dump it in undesignated places.
 To report illegal burning or dumping incidents, please contact CSWD.
 Violators caught burning trash are subject to fines of up to $500 per incident.
-To ask questions or report violations please contact our Enforcement Coordinator at 872-8100, ext.
+To ask questions or report violations please contact our Compliance Specialist at 872-8100, ext.
 242, or use our Contact Form.